urol-e5/urol-e5.github.io/_posts/2022-03-15-Daily-Fieldwork-Post.md

 ### *March 2022 Field day sampling*

 Danielle, Alex, and I returned to the Mahana site (17°29'12.5"S 149°53'16.1"W) for monthly sampling.
-Following the [Field Samplign Protocol] (https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2021-12-26-Field-Sampling-Protocol.md), we collected 40 ~5 inch *Acropora pulchra* fragments from the five patches located on the site.
+Following the [Field Samplign Protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2021-12-26-Field-Sampling-Protocol.md), we collected 40 ~5 inch *Acropora pulchra* fragments from the five patches located on the site.
 Additionally, 10 4-5 inch fragments of *Pocillopora* were collected and brought back to Gump Station as well for same day processing.
 For all sampling locations, a close up photo with the tag was taken.
 Additionally, a bleaching score photo was taken at each sampling location.
 If a tag was not found, we sampled from the same colony that the tag should have been located on.

 ### same day processing